SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Method

 The camera pose is then updated iteratively by gradient-based optimization through differentiably rendering RGB, depth, and silhouette maps, and updating the camera parameters to minimize the following loss while keeping the Gaussian parameters fixed:

 This is an L1 loss on both the depth and color renders, with color weighted down by half.
+The color weighting is empirically selected, where we observe the range of $C(\textbf{p})$ to be [0.01, 0.03] \& $D(\textbf{p})$ to be [0.002, 0.006].
 We only apply the loss over pixels that are rendered from well-optimized parts of the map by using our rendered visibility \emph{silhouette} which captures the epistemic uncertainty of the map.
 This is very important for tracking new camera poses, as often new frames contain new information that hasn't been captured or well optimized in our map yet.
 The L1 loss also gives a value of 0 if there is no ground-truth depth for a pixel.

 \paragraph{Gaussian Densification.} Gaussian Densification aims to initialize new Gaussians in our Map at each incoming online frame.
 After tracking we have an accurate estimate for the camera pose for this frame, and with a depth image we have a good estimate for where Gaussians in the scene should be.
 However, we don't want to add Gaussians where the current Gaussians already accurately represent the scene geometry.
 Thus we create a densification mask to determine which pixels should be densified: